alichtman/data-structures-cpp/docs/AVL-Trees-and-Red-Black-Trees.md

 ## Red-Black Trees

-When you see "Red-Black Tree", you should think of an AVL Tree.
+When you see "Red-Black Tree", just think of an AVL Tree.
 They're both balanced BSTs.